Security Model

 | Impact | Unfair match outcomes |

-| Design rule | Client sends inputs, server resolves all state transitions |
+| Mitigation | Server-authoritative architecture.
+Client sends inputs only.
+Server resolves all state transitions. |

-Smart Contract Security Properties
+Contract-Level Security Properties

 | Property | Implementation |